 An inpatient emphasis rotation with a concentration on forensic assessment (hereafter referred to as the forensic rotation) is typically available for those interns with an interest in forensic evaluations.
-An intern completing the forensic rotation provides services to residents who have been found Incompetent to Proceed (ITP) or Not Guilty by Reason of Insanity (NGI).
-The forensic emphasis rotation primarily consists of completing court evaluations on residents committed to NEFSH as either ITP or NGI.
-Interns on the forensic rotation learn how to conduct and write ITP evaluations and make regarding residents' abilities to meet Florida competency recommendations criteria.
-Further, interns complete evaluations and make recommendations regarding continued involuntary hospitalization for residents committed to the hospital as NGI.
+An intern completing the forensic rotation provides services to patients who have been found Incompetent to Proceed (ITP) or Not Guilty by Reason of Insanity (NGI) by the criminal court.
+The forensic emphasis rotation primarily consists of completing court evaluations on patients committed to NEFSH as either ITP or NGI.
+Interns on the forensic rotation learn how to conduct and write ITP evaluations and make recommendations regarding patients' abilities to meet Florida competency criteria.
+Further, interns complete evaluations and make recommendations regarding continued involuntary hospitalization for patients committed to the hospital as NGI.
 Formal psychological assessment is conducted to assist in answering forensic related questions such as malingering, violence risk, assessment of response style, and competency restoration.
 The forensic rotation offers unique experiences that demonstrate the intricacies and nuances present between the law and mental health treatment.
 Additionally, if an intern is interested, there are ample opportunities to focus on the provision of therapeutic services to a forensic population.